People with a particular religious affiliation

 -

 Eid-ul-Fitr (breaking of the fast) — which signifies the end of the month of fasting called “Ramadan”.
-Ramadan is the ninth month on the lunar calendar.34 It is the month during which the Qu’ran was revealed to the Prophet Muhammad.
-Muslims must fast, abstain from drinking alcohol, smoking, sexual relations, gossip, slander and activity which may harm another person, for 29 to 30 days.35 The aim is to advance oneself spiritually, to consider the needs and difficult struggles of others and to develop oneself so as to become the best example for the rest of humanity.
+Ramadan is the ninth month on the lunar calendar.36 It is the month during which the Qur’an was revealed to the Prophet Muhammad.
+Muslims must fast and abstain from sexual relations for 29 to 30 days.37 The aim is to advance oneself spiritually, to consider the needs and difficult struggles of others and to develop oneself so as to become the best example for the rest of humanity.

 -